fc-io/working-with-alvis-from-ki/README.md

 Apply at <https://supr.naiss.se/>.

 You must, in general, be a PhD student or above.
-Ask your supervisor to apply on your behalf if you ain't qualified yet ;).
+Ask your supervisor to apply on your behalf if you ain't qualified, yet ;).

 ## Caveats